Astral0/code-to-llm/README.md

 - **Sensitive Data Protection**: Detects and masks API keys, passwords, tokens and other credentials
 - **Token Estimation**: Provides approximate token count for LLM context windows

+### Web Interface Features

+- **File Selection**: Interactively select files and folders from your chosen directory.
+- **.gitignore Integration**: Automatically respects `.gitignore` rules to exclude irrelevant files.
+- **Custom Instructions**: Add specific instructions to be appended to the end of the generated context, guiding the LLM on subsequent tasks.
+- **Context Regeneration**: Easily regenerate the context.
+If files have been modified, you'll be guided to re-select the directory to ensure all changes are captured, while your previous file selection is preserved.
+- **Secret Masking Toggle**: Enable or disable sensitive data masking directly from the UI.
+- **Copy to Clipboard**: Quickly copy the generated Markdown context.

 ## ⚙️ Installation

 ### Requirements